ThinkbotsAreFree/Birdy/README.md

 ```
 &x is longer
 ```
-Now `x` contains the value `my new value is longer`.
+Now `x` contains the value `my new value is the longest value`.

-You can also replace all occurences of a substring, using an extra character `/` between the old substring and the new substring.
+You can also replace all occurences of a substring, using a slash character `/` between the old substring and the new substring.
 ```
 %x value / name
 ```
-Now `x` contains the value `my new name is longer`.
+Now `x` contains the value `my new name is the longest name`.

-There's also a powerful command that lets you **execute a value**, as if it was a fragment of code.
-For example, say a variable `y` contains `@ user > my dog likes`.
+There's also a powerful command that lets you **execute a value** contained in a local variable, as if it was a fragment of code.
+For example, say a variable `y` contains `@ user > my dog likes`, then:
 ```
 €y my cat
 ```